 However, despite the fact that I’m able to write a whole book about this subject, I still wanted to compile a list of the best places to travel alone in Europe.
 I’ve officially been to the continent on (at least) eleven separate occasions so I think I have a good enough idea regarding the best places to visit!

 Of course, I’ll keep adding to this fun post with all the best places to travel alone in Europe as I continue to explore all these amazing countries.
+Your Europe backpacking routes will be unlimited, haha.

 Edinburgh is an excellent place to add to your solo Europe trip itinerary.
 Scotland’s prize cultural and literary city is safe and inviting for tourism.
 It’s a perfect starting point for trips to the Scottish Highlands.
 Not to mention, Edinburgh is home to many brilliant festivals in the month of August.
 Personally, I especially love Edinburgh, because I always feel as if I’ve been transported to Diagon Alley directly into the pages of J.K.
 Rowling’s Harry Potter series.